jdm/tiger/ROADMAP.md

 - [x] Fixed a bug where play/pause actions could cause selection inaccuracies in undo history
 - [x] Fixed a bug where up/down arrows selected animations in case-sensitive order
 - [x] Fixed a bug where hitboxes were ordered in case-sensitive order
+- [ ] Decide ordering for frames panel

 ## Tiger 0.8